Dynamics of quarks and gauge fields in the lowest-energy states in QCD and QED

-{Physics Division, Oak Ridge National Laboratory\footnote{ This manuscript has been authored in part by UT-Battelle, LLC, under contract DE-AC05-00OR22725 with the US Department of Energy (DOE).
+\thankstext{t1}{Cheuk-Yin\,Wong's research has been supported in part by UT-Battelle, LLC, under contract DE-AC05-00OR22725 with the US Department of Energy (DOE).
 The US government retains and the publisher, by accepting the article for publication, acknowledges that the US government retains a nonexclusive, paid-up, irrevocable, worldwide license to publish or reproduce the published form of this manuscript, or allow others to do so, for US government purposes.
-DOE will provide public access to these results of federally sponsored research in accordance with the DOE Public Access Plan (http://energy.gov/downloads/doe-public-access-plan), Oak Ridge, Tennessee 37831, USA }\!, Oak Ridge, TN 37831, U.S.A.}
+DOE will provide public access to these results of federally sponsored research in accordance with the DOE Public Access Plan (http://energy.gov/downloads/doe-public-access-plan), Oak Ridge, Tennessee 37831, USA} \thankstext{e1}{e-mail: wongc@ornl.gov (corresponding author)}